Create a new C++ project in whatever way you prefer.

 case SDL_EVENT_QUIT:

-// Quit the program with a success state
+// Quit the application with a success state

 return SDL_APP_SUCCESS;